quicwg/base-drafts/draft-ietf-quic-transport.md

 continue to use a zero-length connection ID for the lifetime of the connection and MUST NOT send packets from any other local address.

-An endpoint whose peer has selected a non-zero-length connection ID will potentially send packets using different connection IDs over the lifetime of a connection.
-These connection IDs are supplied by the peer using the NEW_CONNECTION_ID frame ({{frame-new-connection-id}}).
+When an endpoint has requested a non-zero-length connection ID, it needs to ensure that the peer has a supply of connection IDs from which to choose for packets sent to the endpoint.
+These connection IDs are supplied by the endpoint using the NEW_CONNECTION_ID frame ({{frame-new-connection-id}}).

 ### Issuing Connection IDs

-An endpoint issues connection IDs to its peer for the peer to use when sending packets.
-This allows the endpoint control over the strategy used to interpret connection IDs of packets that it receives.
-These connection IDs are communicated to the peer using NEW_CONNECTION_ID frames ({{frame-new-connection-id}}).
+The initial connection ID issued by an endpoint is the Source Connection ID during the handshake.
+Subsequent connection IDs are communicated to the peer using NEW_CONNECTION_ID frames ({{frame-new-connection-id}}).
+While each endpoint independently chooses how many connection IDs to issue, a recommended number of outstanding connection IDs is eight.

-The initial connection ID issued to the peer is sent by the endpoint as the Source Connection ID during the handshake, ensuring that the peer always begins the connection with at least one connection ID to use when sending.
-An endpoint SHOULD supply its peer with additional connection IDs via NEW_CONNECTION_ID frames.
-While each endpoint can choose how many connection IDs to issue, a recommended number of outstanding connection IDs is eight.
+When an endpoint issues a connection ID, it MUST accept packets that carry this connection ID for the duration of the connection or until its peer invalidates the connection ID via a RETIRE_CONNECTION_ID frame ({{frame-retire-connection-id}}).

-When an endpoint issues a connection ID, it MUST accept packets using this connection ID for the duration of the connection or until its peer invalidates the connection ID via a RETIRE_CONNECTION_ID frame ({{frame-retire-connection-id}}).
+An endpoint SHOULD ensure that its peer has a sufficient number of available and unused connection IDs.
+The endpoint can do this by always supplying a new connection ID when a connection ID is retired by its peer or when the endpoint receives a packet with a previously unused connection ID.

-Implementations SHOULD ensure that peers have sufficient connection IDs available to reduce the possibility of peers exhausting their supply of available connection IDs.
-An implementation could do this by always supplying a new connection ID for each connection ID retired with a RETIRE_CONNECTION_ID frame.
-When a receiver of a packet notices that its peer is now using a previously unused connection ID, it can supply its peer with a new connection ID using a NEW_CONNECTION_ID frame to reduce the possibility of its peer running out of available connection IDs.
+### Consuming Connection IDs

-Endpoints that use connection IDs with length greater than zero could have their activity correlated if their peers keep using the same destination connection ID after migration.
 An endpoint that receives a packet with a different remote address or destination connection ID than previously used SHOULD also switch to sending with a connection ID that has not previously been used.
 The goal is to ensure absence of correlation between the pairs of client and server connection ID used on different paths.
 To fulfill this privacy requirement, endpoints that initiate migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.